teyrana/annum/doc/mechanics.md

-Logistics:
+## Logistics:

-    Each <supply node> creates a network.
+Each Supply Node has its own supply pool creates a network.
         Within that network, supply trips are free.
         Supply quantities are individual to each... node? roads are required to connect each node